mikehearn/nodejvm/README.md

 # NodeJS/J

 This repository demonstrates how to use NodeJS/npm modules directly from Java and Kotlin.
-Get access to the huge ecosystem of JS libraries, whilst still benefiting from all the JVM has to offer!
+Why is it useful:

+* Gain access to unique JavaScript modules, like the DAT peer to peer file sharing framework shown in the sample.
+* Combine your existing NodeJS and Java servers together, eliminating the overheads of REST, serialisation, two separate virtual machines.
+Simplify your microservices architecture into being a polyglot architecture instead.
+* Use it to start porting NodeJS apps to the JVM world and languages, incrementally, one chunk at a time, whilst always having a runnable app.

 # TODO